-From now until June 1, the Village of Northbrook is suspending enforcement of the Municipal Code for excessive grass height and is encouraging all residents to participate in our "No Mow" initiative to voluntarily delay mowing.
+From May 1 to June 1, the Village of Northbrook is suspending enforcement of the Municipal Code for excessive grass height and is encouraging all residents to participate in our "No Mow" initiative to voluntarily delay mowing.
 This may result in ground-cover exceeding the established ordinance height restrictions of eight inches which is why enforcement is suspended for May.

 This practice will allow pollinators to safely emerge and early-flowering grasses and forbs to grow.
 The opportunity to establish beneficial insect populations (like our native bumblebees) is drastically reduced with early spring leaf litter removal and grass mowing.

 No action is required to participate, but residents who wish to receive recognition for their sustainable landscaping efforts can receive a free pollinator garden sign from the Village by contacting the Sustainability Coordinator at firstname.lastname@example.org or 847 664 4134.
 You can also receive a free packet of wildflower seeds for participating in the program!

 Participants are encouraged to share observations (flowers, pollinators) via email during the program period.